Arthur Leigh Allen: Zodiac suspect

-Allen had been interviewed by police from the early days of the Zodiac investigation and was the subject of several search warrants over a twenty-year period.
-In 2007, true crime author Robert Graysmith noted that several detectives described Allen as the most likely suspect.
-In 2010, SFPD investigator Dave Toschi stated that all the evidence against Allen ultimately "turned out to be negative".
-In the 2024 documentary This Is the Zodiac Speaking, allegations were made by a family who were friends of Allen which, if true, would reinforce his culpability; this includes Allen admitting to being the Zodiac before his death in 1992.

 On October 6, 1969, Allen was interviewed by Detective John Lynch of the Vallejo Police Department.
 Allen had been reported in the vicinity of the Lake Berryessa attack on September 27.
 He told Lynch that he was going to go to Lake Berryessa but changed his mind and went scuba diving at Salt Point State Park instead.

 In 1971, Allen's former friend, Donald L. Cheney, reported to Manhattan Beach police that Allen had spoken of his desire to kill people, used the name Zodiac, and secured a flashlight to a firearm for visibility at night.
 Cheney said this conversation occurred no later than January 1, 1969.
 Allen was interviewed again on August 4, 1971, this time by Detective Mulanax of the Vallejo Police Department and Inspectors Toschi and Bill Armstrong of SFPD.
-Allen admitted to having possession of bloody knives the day of the Berryessa attack, claiming he used the knives to “kill a chicken.”
+Allen admitted to having possession of bloody knives the day of the Lake Berryessa attack, claiming he used the knives to “kill a chicken.”
+He also admitted to being in Riverside during the time of the murder of Cheri Jo Bates.
+Allen also talked about a book he enjoyed reading in high school called "The Most Dangerous Game", which Zodiac referenced in his first solved cipher.
+Allen owned and wore a Zodiac Watch, a brand that uses a logo similar to the killer's symbol.
+Allen and the Zodiac also both had shoes sized 10.5.

 In September 1972, the SFPD obtained a search warrant for Allen's Santa Rosa trailer.
+Nothing incriminating was found.
+The SFPD took samples of Allen's handwriting, as well as obtaining his fingerprints; neither were a definitive match to the Zodiac.

-In 1974, Allen was arrested for lewdness with a nine year-old boy.
+In 1974, Allen was arrested for lewdness with a nine-year-old boy.
 After pleading guilty he was sent to Atascadero State Hospital for pre-sentence evaluation and treatment.
 On May 13, 1977, Allen was given a suspended prison sentence and five years of felony probation.
 He completed probation successfully in 1982.
 Allen's arrest and sentencing could provide a potential reason for why the Zodiac's communications stopped in 1974.
 A possible Zodiac letter was received in 1978, after Allen was released.
-After an old nemesis of Allen's named Ralph Spinelli told VPD that Allen admitted to him that he was the Zodiac, the Vallejo Police Department served another search warrant at Allen's residence in February 1991.
-Two days after his death in 1992, they served another warrant and seized property from his residence.